 Physician burnout has skyrocketed in recent years, leading some to declare the problem a public health crisis.
 But as occupational burnout becomes more common, the term also gets used more loosely.
-What exactly is physician burnout, what are its causes, and how bad is it in 2019?
+What is physician burnout, what causes it, and how bad is it in 2022?

 What is physician burnout?

-Physician burnout is a condition in which physicians lose satisfaction and a sense of efficacy in their work.
+Physician burnout is when physicians lose satisfaction and a sense of efficacy in their work.
 This doesn’t mean they are weak or doing anything wrong.
-Rather, burnout reflects a mismatch between the physician’s values or expectations and the reality of their work environment.
+Instead, burnout reflects a mismatch between the physician’s values or expectations and the reality of their work environment.

-- Exhaustion – “I’m not sure how much longer I can keep going like this.”
+- Exhaustion – “I’m not sure how long I can keep going like this.”
 You experience physical and emotional exhaustion.